-These days, a lot of Filipinos seem to be enamored with stocks as an investment option.
+These days, a lot of investors seem to be “in love” with stocks as an investment asset.
 This is not bad per se, but intelligent investors understand that portfolio diversification is a critical element of an overall investment strategy.

 The saying “Don’t put all your eggs in one basket” aptly summarizes the theory of diversification.